for the R&D Tax Credit

-Refunds are available for companies performing research within the Food & Beverage Industry.
+Refunds are available for companies performing research within the Fabrication Industry.
 The research credit provides dollar-for-dollar cash savings each year for companies performing activities related to the development of new or improved products and processes.
 These benefits could provide much needed cash to hire additional employees, increase R&D, expand production facilities, etc.

-Many companies involved with food & beverages are unaware that their efforts within designing and developing their products can yield a large amount of research credits.
+Many companies involved with fabrication are unaware that their efforts within designing and developing their products can yield a large amount of research credits.
 Examples of R&D activities related to the industry as well as potentially qualifying job titles are listed below.

 Examples of Qualifying R&D Activities